 “I should just steal a baby and walk around with it, they wouldn’t splash a baby!”

-Along the way to avoid getting sprayed, I faked entering into cafés as a maneuver around the bucketeers along the road.
+Along the way to avoid getting sprayed, I faked entering into cafés as a manoeuvre around the bucketeers along the road.
 When we came to Maya mall where there was supposed to be a concert going on, it more looked like a scene out of the movie Waterworld.
 Speakers blaring and thumping, fire hoses spraying, and people battling it out in close quarters.

 Looked like one helluva party, and I didn’t want any part of it.